 Andrew Strauss is the Associate Dean for Faculty and Strategic Initiatives and a Professor of Law at Widener University School of Law in Wilmington, Delaware.
 He specializes in public international law, international economic law, international transactions and international organizations.
-He earned his Bachelor of Arts from Princeton University’s Woodrow Wilson School of Public and International Affairs and his Juris Doctorate from New York University School of Law where he served as a staff member on the Review of Law and Social Change
+He earned his Bachelor of Arts from Princeton University’s Woodrow Wilson School of Public and International Affairs and his Juris Doctor from New York University School of Law where he served as a staff member on the Review of Law and Social Change

 .
 Prior to joining the Widener Law faculty, he practiced law in New York City for the law firms of Shearman & Sterling and Graham & James.
 His practice centered on international banking and finance.
 In the spring of 2008 he was a Visiting Professor at the University of Notre Dame Law School, and in the fall of 2008 he and two colleagues became the first faculty members at Widener to be awarded the title of Distinguished Professor of Law.